Music

 - Michael Harrison - (Head of Department)

-- Geraldine Cochrane - Full-Time Music Teacher
+- Geraldine Cochrane - Music Teacher

 Peripatetic Staff